crumblingstatue/hexerator/design.md

 ### View

-A `View` is a region on the screen that provides a look into the data presented by a perspective.
+A `View` is a region on the `Viewport` that provides a look into the data presented by a perspective.
 A view can be one of multiple kinds, like hex, ascii, block (pixel, kind of like a minimap), and it's scrollable, allowing you to explore different parts of a perspective.
-You can have multiple views on the screen.
+You can have multiple views on the `Viewport`.
 There is a `focused` view that you are currently focused on and scrolling/editing, etc.
 By default, all views that share the same perspective sync their scroll offsets with the `focused` perspective.
 This behavior can be turned off if independent scrolling is desired.

+### Viewport

+The `Viewport` is the area in the window where the `Views` are laid out.
+The other things that take up space in the window are the UI panels and windows.

 ## Concepts